SUPPLIED BY: Corsair

 Performance (weight of 40%) gets a 9.5.
 It’s efficient, has power factor correction, puts out as much power as Corsair claims it should, showed a minimal drop on the 12V rails under load, moved air well, was quiet, and seemed to put out clean voltage.
 The only gripe would be how much the 5V dropped and how much ripple we saw on the 12V rail during test 5.

 Aesthetics (weight of 10%) is 9.
 The flat black finish alone would have cost this power supply more points if it weren’t accented with the red trim.
 The sleeves on the main power cables looked great and the modular cables make this power supply and your whole computer look awesome

-Value (weight of 30%) score is a 8.
-At a $169 retail price, it’s easy to say that there are power supplies capable of more power for less money, but the Corsair is modular, more efficient than most and has a five year warranty.
+Value (weight of 30%) score is an 8.
+At a $169 retail price, it’s easy to say that there are power supplies capable of more power for less money, but the Corsair is modular, more efficient than most and has a five-year warranty.
 There’s no doubt value in that!

 For functionality (weight of 20%,) I’m giving this power supply a 9.5.
 Not only is the Corsair HX620W modular, but it’s of a “standard” 5.5″ deep ATX size.
 The only thing keeping the HX620W from a 10 is the fact that BOTH 4-pin and 8-pin cables are fixed to the PSU housing, putting the user in the position of having to hide one or the other.

 Overall, that calculates to a score of “9” With only a few minor “flaws” no doubt Corsair has entered the power supply arena with guns blazing.